Insteel (IIIN)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
 Unfortunately, Insteel’s 6.5% annualized revenue growth over the last five years was mediocre.
 This was below our standard for the industrials sector and is a rough starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Insteel’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+Insteel’s annualized revenue growth of 5.9% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.

-This quarter, Insteel pulled off a wonderful 32.1% year-on-year revenue growth rate, but its $177.4 million of revenue fell short of Wall Street’s rosy estimates.
+This quarter, Insteel generated an excellent 23.3% year-on-year revenue growth rate, but its $159.9 million of revenue fell short of Wall Street’s high expectations.

-Looking ahead, sell-side analysts expect revenue to grow 15.5% over the next 12 months, an improvement versus the last two years.
-This projection is eye-popping and suggests its newer products and services will spur better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 9.7% over the next 12 months, an improvement versus the last two years.
+This projection is healthy and indicates its newer products and services will spur better top-line performance.

 6. Gross Margin & Pricing Power

-This quarter, Insteel’s gross profit margin was 16.1%, up 7 percentage points year on year.
-Insteel’s full-year margin has also been trending up over the past 12 months, increasing by 5 percentage points.
+Insteel produced a 11.3% gross profit margin in Q4, marking a 3.9 percentage point increase from 7.3% in the same quarter last year.
+Insteel’s full-year margin has also been trending up over the past 12 months, increasing by 5.2 percentage points.
 If this move continues, it could suggest a less competitive environment where the company has better pricing power and leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin

-In Q3, Insteel generated an operating margin profit margin of 10.7%, up 7.1 percentage points year on year.
-The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+In Q4, Insteel generated an operating margin profit margin of 5.8%, up 4.5 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 8. Earnings Per Share